lorefnon/lorefnon.github.io/source/_posts/2021/09/01/configuring-liquibase-with-gradle-kotlin-dsl.md

 title: 'Configuring Liquibase through Gradle Kotlin DSL'
 date: 2021-09-01
 tags: [Kotlin, Liquibase, Gradle]
+excerpt: This post is a minimal recipe for configuring Liquibase runner through the Gradle kotlin DSL.
 ---

 This post is a minimal recipe for configuring Liquibase runner through the Gradle kotlin DSL.
 This is mostly ported from the offical examples [here](https://github.com/liquibase/liquibase-gradle-plugin#usage) written using the Gradle's Groovy DSL:

 We can specify our database properties in gradle.properties: